Plant DetailShow Menu

 Description

 Plant ‘Southern Gentleman’ in full sun to partial shade.
-It is adaptable to various soil types, including heavy clay, but it requires an acidic soil.
+It is adaptable to various soil types, including heavy clay, but it requires acidic soil.
+It prefers moist soil and tolerates poorly drained soils.
 Flowers will appear on new growth, thus if pruning is needed to shape the plant, do it in early spring just before new growth appears.
 Because 'Southern Gentleman' is a male plant, it produces no fruit.

-Winterberry is dioecious, meaning individual flowers are either male or female, but only one sex is found on any one plant so both male and female plants must be grown if seed is required.
-The 'Southern Gentleman' cultivar is the late-blooming male pollenizer plant for other, late-blooming, female Ilex verticillata plants.
-You need a ratio of one male winterberry for every 6 to10 female plants.
-The late blooming female I. verticillata cultivars include ‘Cacapon’, ‘Shaver’, 'Sparkleberry’, ‘Sunset’, ‘Winter Gold’, and 'Winter Red'
+'Southern Gentleman' is the late-blooming male pollenizer plant for other, late-blooming, female Ilex verticillata plants.
+You need a ratio of one male winterberry for every 6 to 10 female plants.
+The late-blooming female I. verticillata cultivars include ‘Cacapon’, ‘Shaver’, ‘Sunset’, ‘Winter Gold’, and 'Winter Red'.

 Plant as a hedge, border tree, or foundation planting.
-As it prefers moist soil and can tolerate poorly drained soils, it can also be planted near a pond or in a rain garden.
+It can also be planted near a pond or in a rain garden.
 The foliage is a food source for wildlife.
 It is also a host plant for butterflies and attracts specialized bees.

 Fire Risk: This plant has a low flammability rating.